Quantum cohomology and toric minimal model programs: Quantum Kirwan surjectivity for toric orbifolds

 Finally we consider the integral

 for $d \neq d'$.
-The same argument as in the previous paragraph shows that the integral is zero unless $\lan d,\omega \ran \leq \lan d', \omega \ran$.
-But since $\omega$ is generic, this implies strict inequality and so these contributions are of higher energy. \end{proof}
+The same argument as in the previous paragraph shows that the integral \eqref{integral} is zero unless $\lan d,\omega \ran \leq \lan d', \omega \ran$.
+But since $\omega$ is generic, this inequality implies strict inequality.
+Hence the contributions \eqref{integral} from such degrees $d'$ are of higher energy than the leader order terms. \end{proof}

 \begin{corollary} For any $g \in G$ with non-trivial stabilizer in $X^{\ss}$, there exists an element $d \in \g$ with $\exp(d) = g$ and $ \lan d,\mu_j\ran > 0$ for all $j = 1,\ldots, k$ and thus

 \end{corollary}